Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Background material on large cardinals, generalized stationarity, forcing axioms

 \begin{fact} Let $\QQ\in\SSP$ and $i:\BB\to\QQ$ be a complete homomorphism.
 Then $i$ is $\SSP$-correct iff for all $H$ $V$-generic filters for $\QQ$ we have that $i^{-1}[H]$ is an $\SSP$-correct $V$-generic filter for $\BB$. \end{fact}

 We feel free (except in some specific cases arising in the next section) to write $i:\BB\to\QQ$ is correct and $G\in V[H]$ is correct to abbreviate $i$, $G$ are $\SSP$-correct.

-We shall also need the following: \begin{proposition} Let $\QQ$, $\QQ_0$, $\QQ_1$ be complete boolean algebras, and let $G$ be a $V$-generic filter for $\QQ$.
-Let $i_0$, $i_1$, $j$ form a commutative diagram of complete homomoprhisms as in the following picture:
+We shall also need the following: \begin{proposition} Let $\Gamma$ be either the class $\SP$ or the class $\SSP$.
+Let $\QQ$, $\QQ_0$, $\QQ_1$ be complete boolean algebras, and let $G$ be a $V$-generic filter for $\QQ$.
+Let $i_0$, $i_1$, $j$ form a commutative diagram of complete homomorphisms as in the following picture: